This is a general subject-by-subject overview. We modify the HECK out of this year. Sorry dudes.

 LATIN: Latin is wherever you are in the cycle.
 Usually, we’re on Beginning Latin III.

 MATH: Saxon 8/7 is like the rest.
 I had to do math right with them for a while.
 Modelling the speed and orally noting how repetitive it all was, was the only cure.
 Saxon problems take only about two minutes each.
 More than that and you’re in a rabbit hole.
+(EDIT: Teaching Textbooks is recommended as long as you work a YEAR ahead.
+Thank GOD for automatic grading and explanations!)

 MUSIC: This year is a continuation of music worksheets.
 We all liked the music selections this year, but it’s disorienting.
 What time period are we in?